LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 # Emulators

-[**mcicolella / awesome-emulators-simulators**](https://github.com/mcicolella/awesome-emulators-simulators#consoles) — A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.
+[**alnacle / awesome-emulators**](https://github.com/alnacle/awesome-emulators) — A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.

 # Developers